vanshika7265/TechHunt/README.md

-# 🔗 HireSphere
+# 🔗 TechHunt

-**HireSphere** is a full-stack Job Portal built using the **MERN (MongoDB, Express, React, Node.js)** stack.
+**TechHunt** is a full-stack Job Portal built using the **MERN (MongoDB, Express, React, Node.js)** stack.
 This platform enables **recruiters** to post jobs and **candidates** to search and apply for jobs easily.
 It features role-based authentication, job filtering, and application tracking with a clean, responsive UI.

 ---